 Spartan Mosquito Eradicators are extremely effective in controlling and decimating mosquito populations.
 The units eliminate active “hunting” mosquitoes, many of which are females preparing to lay eggs.
 Once deployed, the units will work together to form a barrier to “catch” hunting mosquitoes on the way into the area using the same attraction triggers as people and animals.
 Mosquitoes that feed will perish and are not able to reproduce.
-The mosquito population will suffer dramatically in the first 15 days and will be 95% controlled for a total of 90 days.
+The mosquito population will suffer dramatically in the first 15 days and will be 95% controlled for up to 90 days.

 If the Spartan Mosquito Eradicators are placed late in the year after the mosquito population has blossomed, it may take a little more time to bring the population under control.